julio-am/screenplay-editor/README.md

 3. Get the correct Ruby gems `bundle install`
 4. Navigate to the plays folder `cd app/views/plays`
 5. Run the parser `python parser.py`
+6. Run the migration using rails db:migrate.
-6. Set up the server `rails s`
+7. Set up the server `rails s`
-7. Navigate to localhost:3000 to see the site
+8. Navigate to localhost:3000 to see the site

 ## Usage